awsdocs/aws-systems-manager-user-guide/doc_source/ssm-before-you-share.md

 Review your AWS Systems Manager \(SSM\) document carefully and remove any sensitive information\.
 For example, verify that the document doesn't include your AWS credentials\.
 If you share a document with specific individuals, those users can view the information in the document\.
 If you share a document publicly, anyone can view the information in the document\.

 **Block public sharing for documents**
-Unless your use case requires public sharing to be enabled, we recommend turning on the block public sharing setting for your Systems Manager documents in the **Preferences** section of the Systems Manager Documents console\.
+Unless your use case requires public sharing to be turned on, we recommend turning on the block public sharing setting for your Systems Manager documents in the **Preferences** section of the Systems Manager Documents console\.

 **Restrict Run Command actions using an IAM user trust policy**
 Create a restrictive AWS Identity and Access Management \(IAM\) user policy for users who will have access to the document\.
 The IAM policy determines which SSM documents a user can see in either the Amazon Elastic Compute Cloud \(Amazon EC2\) console or by calling `ListDocuments` using the AWS Command Line Interface \(AWS CLI\) or AWS Tools for Windows PowerShell\.
 The policy also restricts the actions the user can perform with SSM documents\.
 You can create a restrictive policy so that a user can only use specific documents\.
 For more information, see [ Create non\-Admin IAM users and groups for Systems Manager](setup-create-iam-user.md) and [Customer managed policy examples](security_iam_id-based-policy-examples.md#customer-managed-policies)\.